Ebbw Vale Garden Festival: Background

-The festival

-Ebbw Vale was chosen as the last British Garden Festival site (1992) because of the waste land which had been the British Steel steel and tin works, part of which had been demolished in the early 1980s.
-The festival began on 1 May 1992 and ran until 4 October 1992.
-As well as gardens, plant exhibitions and fairground-style attractions the festival also featured a funicular railway, the Ebbw Vale Garden Festival Funicular.
+Legacy

+The Festival Park site is identifiable today but little of the festival infrastructure remains.
+The lakes at the lower part of the site are the most obvious relic.
+The upper end of the funicular is now a retail park.

+Of the five National Garden Festivals, none of them saw the hoped-for boom in development immediately after closure.
+Those closest to a busy urban area, particularly Gateshead, did see some housing development but in all cases this was driven by pre-existing local economic strength, rather than any long-term planning around the festival, or any knock-on benefits.
+In many cases, it was nearly 20 years before anything like the full site was under development.

 The Festival Park (Garden Festival) site is now occupied by over 1,000 houses, a fishing lake, Festival Church, an owl sanctuary, a large environmental sculpture of Mother Earth, woodlands and a shopping centre.

 Clock

-A mechanical clock known as “In the Nick of Time” by sculptor Andy Plant was installed on the site.
+A mechanical clock known as “In the Nick of Time” by sculptor Andy Plant was erected on the site.
 The clock was commissioned and paid for by Newport Council at a cost of £100,000.
-On the hour, the structure would open to reveal the hidden characters inside.
+On the hour, the structure would open to expose the hidden characters inside.
 After the festival event the clock was relocated to John Frost Square, Newport.
 The clock is currently located on the roundabout leading to the Glan Llyn development behind Newport Retail Park in Newport.
 The clock no longer opens.